Advice and Resources

 Typical energy saving advice is suitable for a modern gas central heated family home but every house in Argyll and Bute is different in all aspects, from age and type of heating, age and type of building, glazing, location, the number and ability of occupants as well as the availability of fuel.
 That’s why advice from an ALIenergy advisor is tailored to you, your home and your needs.

-Our Affordable Warmth Advisors can visit you in your own home, this saves you the time and expense to come to us.
+Our Affordable Warmth Advisors can visit you in your own home, saving you the time and expense of coming to us.
 We have advisors based around Argyll and Bute, so you will be assigned to the advisor covering your area and they will contact you to arrange a mutually suitable time to visit.
 In instances where a house visit is not feasible within a short timescale your advisor will help by telephone calls, emails and/or letters.

 Information gathered during a visit

 During your ALIenergy visit the advisor may ask questions about you, your family and your home.
 This will enable the advisor to gain an overall perspective of your situation to ensure that the help and support delivered is tailored to your needs.
 All information is treated with respect and confidentiality.

 To provide the best advice your advisor may need to see evidence of your benefit entitlement such as your award letters or bank statements.
 Copies of these documents are usually required if applying for funding or a grant.
 Lots of people are not aware they fit the criteria for funded schemes because benefit award letters aren’t always straightforward and clear.
 Our advisors have basic benefit knowledge and know what to look out for.
 We also have qualified benefit advisors on the team who can carry out FREE benefit checks.

 Your advisor may take meter readings to keep track of how much energy you are using, this information may also be requested for funding applications.